Tokyo records 1,359 new COVID-19 cases as week-on-week rise hits 34th day

-Tokyo confirmed 1,359 new COVID-19 cases on Friday, the metropolitan government said, up from 1,271 from a week before and surpassing the week-before figure for the 34th consecutive day.
+Tokyo confirmed 1,359 new COVID-19 cases on Friday, the metropolitan government said, up from 1,271 from a week before and surpassing the week-on-week figure for the 34th consecutive day.

+Elsewhere, Kanagawa Prefecture posted 652 cases, topping 600 for the second day in a row, while Saitama Prefecture saw 401 cases and Osaka Prefecture recorded 379 cases.

 Okinawa Prefecture reported 100 new cases, while Hokkaido saw 79 and three deaths linked to the virus.
 Aichi Prefecture confirmed 69 new cases.